Tinkerforge/doc/en/source/Hardware/Bricklets/Dual_Button.rst

    :target: ../../_images/Bricklets/bricklet_dual_button_master_1200.jpg

 |test_tab|
-If everything went as expected you can now ...
-FIXME.
+If everything went as expected you can now see button presses and change the state of the LED.

 ..
 FIXME image:: /Images/Bricklets/bricklet_dual_button_brickv.jpg
    :scale: 100 %